 Add all the rest of the ingredients except the fish or shellfish to the Instant Pot.
 This includes the red peppers, tomatoes, wine, clam juice, salt, pepper and optional red pepper flakes.

-If you are using canned tomatoes drain them before adding them to the Instant Pot.
-The put the lid on the Instant Pot, checking to make sure the sealing ring is in place and the pressure valve is closed.
+If you are using canned tomatoes, drain them before adding them to the Instant Pot.
+Then put the lid on the Instant Pot, checking to ensure the sealing ring is in place and the pressure valve is closed.

-Set the pressure cooker for Manual, high pressure, for 5 minutes.
+Set the pressure cooker to Manual, high pressure, for 5 minutes.
 The Instant Pot will take about 10 minutes to reach pressure.